GSA-TTS/identity-dev-docs/_pages/production.md

 ## Production configuration process

-Before you can request deployment, you need to create a new and separate configuration on our partner portal.
+Before you can request deployment, you need to create a new and separate application configuration on our partner portal.
 This new app will include your production certificate, urls, and logo.
 When starting this process you need the following items ready to go:

 -   Signed IAA listing this integration
 -   ATO approved environment
 -   [Approved agency logo](/user-experience/agency-logo/) for your app

-When you have the components required, follow these steps to create your production configuration app:
+When you have the components required, follow these steps to create your production application configuration:

 1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Portal.
 Select “Apps” from the top right menu, then select the “Create a new app” button.